pubcontrib/snrub/README.md

 ```

 ## Running
-Once you've built and installed the project you'll have the interpreter at your
+Once you've built and installed the program you'll have the interpreter at your
 system's disposal.
 Try `-h` for help.

 Run code from a file: